balacode/one-file-pdf/README.md

 - All the basics for generating PDF documents, enough for generating mundane business reports.
 - It's easier to learn about the internals of the PDF format with a smaller library.
-- You can just drop the one_file_pdf.go file in your Go project.
+- You can just drop *one_file_pdf.go* into your Go project.
 No need to manage dependencies.
 (But remember to change the package to 'main' or whatever package you are adding it to.)
 - The current version of the file is indicated in the header (the timestamp).

 **Supported Features (the fundamentals):**